-Now we need to add wheels to the car so let's start by adding the wheel holders on Step 5.
-It's not going to be easy to see the bottom of the car from the current position so let's rotate the camera to get a better view.
+Now we need to add wheels to the car, so let us start by adding the wheel holders to “Step 5”.
+It is not going to be easy to see the bottom of the car from the current position, so let us rotate the camera to get a better view.

-Once you have a good view position add 2 black "Plate 2 x 2 with Wheel Holders" to the car:
+Once you have a good view position, add 2 black "Plate 2 x 2 with Wheel Holders" to the car:

-Go to Step 6 and a grey "Wheel Rim 6.4 x 8" and a black "Tyre 6/50 x 8 Offset Tread".
+Go to “Step 6” and add a grey "Wheel Rim 6.4 x 8" and a black "Tyre 6/50 x 8 Offset Tread".

-If you zoom in closer you'll notice that with the default movement increments it's not possible to get the wheel to align correctly with the wheel holder, so you'll have to disable Movement Snap by clicking on the magnet icon on the toolbar
+If you zoom in closer, you will notice that with the default movement increments, it is not possible to get the wheel to align correctly with the wheel holder, so you will have to deselect “Move Snap Enabled” by clicking on the “Movement Snap” (left magnet icon) on the toolbar

-TIP: The current movement increments are shown on the status bar.
+Tip: The current movement increments are shown on the “Status Bar”.

-When you paste a copy it's placed right on top of the one you copied it from, so we need to move new ones to the other side of the car.
-Since the car is exactly four studs wide, you can turn Movement Snap back on and set its value to 1 stud to easily position the new wheel on the other side of the car.
+When you paste a copy, it is placed in the same position as the one you copied it from, so we need to move the new parts to the other side of the car.
+Since the car is exactly four studs wide, you can reselect “Movement Snap Enabled” and set its value to “1 Stud” by clicking “Snap XY” in the “Movement Snap” menu to easily position the new wheel on the other side of the car.

 The finished car should look something like this: